basileguilloux/basileguilloux/README.md

 ## Basile Guilloux

-Student in the Data, Society & Organisations track of the HEC Paris x Bocconi double degree combining political science, management and quantitative methods.
+Student in the Data, Society & Organisations track of the HEC Paris x Bocconi double degree combining economics, management and quantitative methods.

 **Currently**
 - Building ML systems such as models, agents and applied prediction pipelines